lemuscanovas/synoptReg/README.md

 synoptReg has two functions related to read and format data:

 -   `read_nc` reads a NetCDF file to extract the atmospheric or environmental variable, longitudes, latitudes and dates.
 A continuous NetCDF without date gaps is required.
 -   `tidy_cuttime_nc` formats the 3D-array output from \code{read_nc} function to an S-mode dataframe (variables = grid points, observations = days).
-Optionally, you can set the time period between specific years and/or specify if you want work with the full year or only with 3 - month season.
+Optionally, you can set the time period between specific years and/or decide if you want work with the full year or only with 3 - month season.

 synoptReg also has two functions to performe the PCA: